kersv/TrendAPI/README.md

 # TrendAPI
 This is an API for movies that are trending.
 This API has 2 tables: Trend and Movie.
+Install the necessary NuGet packages.

 Four Endpoints:
 - api/trend